Training for the modern world of music. Real-world experience.

 This group is OKWU’s premier contemporary a cappella vocal group.
 An auditioned ensemble of 6-12 performers and sound technicians, we perform a number of popular musical numbers including both secular and sacred pieces.
 Relentless performs on and off campus, sharing our unique take on the a cappella genre with the community.

 This auditioned group of instrumentalists and sound technicians is one of OKWU’s newest additions and is variable in instrumentation.
-We perform a variety of jazz cover arrangements by notable popular songwriters, as well as a variety of pre-written material and original jazz arrangements of hymns.
-The Jazz Ensemble performs on and off campus, allowing students to share this group’s unique sound with the community.
+We perform a variety of stylistic arrangements of various sacred and secular tunes, as well as some pre-written material and original hymn arrangements.
+Unchained performs on and off campus, allowing students to share this group’s unique sound with the community.